SNU-LIST/DeepRF_SLR/README.md

 ## Prerequisites

+At least one NVIDIA GPU is needed, which supporting CUDA 10.1.
-Before running DeepRF_SLR, you need to install,
+You need to install following softwares:
 1. Ubuntu 18.04.2 LTS
 2. MATLAB 2019a
 3. CVX package (http://cvxr.com/cvx/)